More and more, activism looks like this. (From "Underground.")

 It was only a matter of time before a biopic would follow and so Robert Connolly’s Underground: The Julian Assange Story made its world premiere at the Toronto International Film Festival.

-As it happens, one afternoon hardly a year ago, Suelette Dreyfus’ book Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier> made its way to Connolly.
+As it happens, one afternoon hardly a year ago, Suelette Dreyfus’ book <a href= Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier> made its way to Connolly.
 Was there a film hidden in there, he asked?

 “It was an amazing world of activism two years before the Internet,” recalls Connolly, after reading the book.
 So he proceeded to write an outline for a film and just 12 months later, the film premiered.
 “My last film took six years,” notes Connolly, “so it’s been fantastic.”